Tommie1236/MCJava-mod-profile-switcher/dev.md

 ## to do

+- [ ] add the config.ini back in. (.gitignore wasnt leaving it alone)
 - [ ] implement version switching
 - [x] implement adding mods
 - [ ] ~implement removing mods (needs a gui window)